regularjs/guide/en/syntax/README.md

           ng-show="project.$remove" class="btn btn-danger">Delete</button>
   ```

-  But string-based template have own pasing phase, they can extract the information from parsed AST, and then put the rendering part to the document. so if the dom above is rendered by regular, the result will be:
+  But string-based template have its own pasing phase, they can extract the information from parsed AST, and then put the rendered content into the document.
+If the dom above is rendered by regular, the result will be:

   ```html
   <button class="btn btn-primary">Save</button>
   <button class="btn btn-danger">Delete</button>
   ```
-  beacuse all process is already done in intialize phase with the parsed AST.
+  , beacuse all processes are already done in intialize phase with the parsed AST.

 ### 3. making the pre-parsing possible